Skip to main content

 The currently validated test scope is:

-• Solana Devnet: connection + transaction signing + transaction approval through VCA / Action Confirmation Screen.
+• Solana Devnet: connection + transaction signing whithout transaction approval.

-• Ethereum Sepolia: connection + transaction signing without approval flow in the Reown test page currently used.
+• Ethereum Sepolia: connection + transaction signing without and with approval flow through VCA / Action Confirmation Screen.

 • Bitcoin: connection can be tested, but transaction execution is not covered in this tutorial because the Reown test Dapp uses Bitcoin Testnet3, while the wallet currently uses Bitcoin Testnet4.